mantidproject/mantid/docs/source/release/v4.1.0/sans.rst

 - Added support for ``BIOSANS``, ``EQSANS``, and ``GPSANS`` to :ref:`MaskBTP <algm-MaskBTP>`.
 This includes an additional parameter ``Components`` to mask a particular list of instrument components.
 - New algorithm :ref:`LoadHFIRSANS <algm-LoadHFIRSANS>` and speed improvements to :ref:`LoadSpice2D <algm-LoadSpice2D>`
 - New version of algorithm :ref:`CalculateEfficiency <algm-CalculateEfficiency-v2>`
-- New algorithm :ref:`SANSILLAuto <algm-SANSILLAuto>` will perform the full SANS treatment from ILL instruments.
+- New algorithm :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>` will perform the full SANS treatment from ILL instruments.

 ISIS SANS Interface
 -------------------